 Week 7.
-March 21-23.
+March 15-17.
 "The Little Lady Who Caused This Big War."

 Harriet Beecher Stowe, Uncle Tom's Cabin.
 Penguin Classics pb.
-(ISBN 0140390030) This is a long book, but it's easy reading.
-Start early!
+(ISBN 0140390030) This is a long book, but it's easy reading; start early.

-March 28 and 30: Spring Vacation.
+March 21-25: Spring Vacation.

 Week 8.
-April 4-6.
+March 29-31.
 The Lincoln-Douglas Debates; Lincoln.

-Harry Holzer, ed., The Lincoln-Douglas Debates: The First Complete, Unexpurgated Text (Fordham University Press paperback; ISBN 0-8232-2342-6).
+Harry Holzer, ed., The Lincoln-Douglas Debates: The First Complete, Unexpurgated Text (Fordham University Press; New York, 2004 [lst ed.
+1993]) ISBN 0-8232-2342-6.
 Read the Preface, Introduction, descriptions of "the scene" for each of the debates, and the appendix as well as the debates themselves, much of which you can skim.
 The speeches are long, but include many redundancies since the speakers went over the same issues, sometimes reading passages from previous speeches, again and again.
-Much of the content was pretty well established after the first three debates, but it's useful to ask who you think came out best in the various debates, and, more important, whether the speakers' positions changed.
+The debates' contents was pretty well established after the first three debates, but it's useful to ask who you think came out best in the various debates, and, more important, whether the speakers' positions changed.
 For example, does Lincoln state his position differently in Ottawa and Freeport, in the northern part of Illinois, settled by migrants from free states, than in Charleston or Alton, settled by people from the South who were in general more pro-slavery?
 As this edition (do not accept substitutes!) makes clear, the debates took place outside, without microphones, to audiences that often interrupted the speakers.
 Even their interjections, which Holzer scrupulously includes, are interesting.

-Also Lincoln's "House Divided" speech at Springfield, June 16, 1858, when he accepted the Republicans' nomination for senator (you should probably read this before reading the Lincoln-Douglas debates), his First Inaugural (1861), the Gettysburg Address (1863), and his Second Inaugural Address (1865), reliable versions of which are available at http://showcase.netins.net/web/creative/lincoln/speeches/speech.htm
+Also read Lincoln's "House Divided" speech at Springfield, June 16, 1858, when he accepted the Republicans' nomination for senator (you should probably read this before reading the Lincoln-Douglas debates), his First Inaugural (1861), the Gettysburg Address (1863), and his Second Inaugural Address (1865), reliable versions of which are available at http://showcase.netins.net/web/creative/lincoln/speeches/speech.htm

 Week 9.
-April 11-13.
+April 5-7.
 Ulysses S. Grant and the Civil War.